y1ny/color_reconginze/README.md

 # color_reconginze
-a vivado project for Xilinx Summer School
+a vivado project for Xilinx Summer School, based on SEA S7 Spartan7.